A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 Reviewed by Will Luker, Founder of CCW Hub.
 USCCA Training Counselor, USCCA Certified Instructor, NRA Certified Instructor, Law Enforcement.

-A North Carolina Concealed Handgun Permit (CHP) does not let you carry everywhere.
-The statute that grants the CHP, G.S.
-14-415.11, sets the scope of the permit.
-Subsection (c) opens this way: "Except as provided in G.S.
-14-415.27, a permit does not authorize a person to carry a concealed handgun in any of the following," and then lists the prohibited categories.
-The first three of those categories simply point back to standalone criminal statutes that reach everyone (G.S.
-14-269.2 for educational property, G.S.
-14-269.3 and G.S.
-14-277.2 for alcohol establishments and demonstrations, and G.S.
-14-269.4 for State property and courthouses).
-The remaining categories add CHP-only restrictions on top of that floor.
+A North Carolina Concealed Handgun Permit does not let you carry everywhere.
+The statute that grants the CHP, N.C.
+Gen. Stat. § 14-415.11(c), opens with this exclusion list: "Except as provided in G.S.
+14-415.27, a permit does not authorize a person to carry a concealed handgun in any of the following," and then enumerates eight prohibited categories.
+Several of those categories cross-reference standalone criminal statutes (§§ 14-269.2, 14-269.3, 14-269.4, 14-277.2) that also reach non-permit carriers and open carriers.
+The result is two overlapping rule sets:

 | Statute | Where carry is prohibited | Reach | Grade |